Tohono Oʼodham: Warfare

-The Oʼodham were a generally peaceful people.
-They rarely, if ever, initiated conflict, and got along well with most neighboring tribes.
-The exception was the Apache, who were frequent raiders of the Oʼodham and other tribes.
-The Apache were to the east and northeast of the Oʼodham, and had probably moved into the area sometime in the 15th century.
-The Apache had limited interest in farming, and preferred to raid neighboring troops for supplies.
-The eastern Oʼodham, the Sobapuris, bore the brunt of Apache attacks.
+The O'odham were generally peaceful.
+They rarely initiated conflict and got along well with most neighboring tribes.
+The exception was the Apache, who were frequent raiders of the O'odham and other tribes.
+The Apache were to the east and northeast of the O'odham, and had probably moved into the area sometime in the 15th century.
+The Apache had limited interest in farming, preferring to raid neighboring tribes for supplies.
+The eastern O'odham, the Sobapuris, bore the brunt of Apache attacks.